sparkfun/SparkFun_RTK_EVK/docs/introduction.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/1y_HtYCKhMY?si=tVzyihl2rgQKZFzz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

-!!! note
-    Currently, the RTK Everywhere firmware does not support cellular with the LARA-R6.
-However, we have written and tested extra code examples which will allow you to stream MQTT correction data from a u-blox PointPerfect Localized Distribution topic via the LARA-R6 cellular chip.
-This example demonstrates how easy it is to subscribe to PointPerfect and only receive the IP correction data you need for your location, minimizing your cellular data costs.

 In this tutorial we'll go over the hardware, assembly, and how get started with the SparkFun RTK.